OFFERS! offer image Get Expert-crafted assignments

 Coursework

 The coursework for this module is an analysis of a real company.
-The company’s information will be provided for you to analyse and the material in this case study must be used in your work.
+The company’s information will be provided for you to analyse, and the material in this case study must be used in your work.

 The company we will be analysing this semester will be: Taylors of Harrogate

-The case study will include:
+The case study information will include:

 • An interview with the company’s representative